 Maximum height of material: 6 1/4"

-This is a mid-power laser capable of cutting materials up to 1/4" Materials that are more dense must be smaller than 3/16" thick if you wish to cut through.
+The Accuris is a 60 Watt laser cutter capable of cutting materials up to 1/4".
+Materials that are more dense must be smaller than 3/16" thick if you wish to cut through.
+Files are sent to the laser cutter from Corel Draw or Rhino.

 Maximum cutting area: 25.98" x 19.48"